A little bit about the Social Enterprise Council of Canada

 - Animate Networks and Engagement

 In 2014 the SECC incorporated as a federal non-profit corporation, in order to create greater capacity for social enterprise practitioners, supporters, intermediaries, funders and thinkers to engage in building the social enterprise sector.
-We will continue to convene the Canadian Conference on Social Enterprise every 2 years while helping to animate and support the implementation of the six ecosystem building “pillars” through partnership and collaboration with many other valued actors across the country.
+Prior to the Covid-19 pandemic, we used to convene the Canadian Conference on Social Enterprise every 2 years while helping to animate and support the implementation of the six ecosystem building “pillars” through partnership and collaboration with many other valued actors across the country.
 Notably, SECC will focus our efforts on the first three of these pillars buy promoting social procurement, measuring and capturing the impact of social enterprises in Canada, and working with governments at all levels and other policy makers to ensure that Social Enterprise can and will flourish.